Tell me about the project

 - Standard – Standardizes technical knowledge and procedures for doing and delivering the system.
 Standards ensure desired results are achieved.
 A specification is a document that gives operators operation activities.
 A standard describes the best way of doing something, given what is (1) known and (2) has been integrated by those with competence.

-- A project plan for the society
+- A Project Plan for the society [Coordination Standard]

-- The social system of the society
+- The Social System of the society [Societal Standard]

-- The decision system of the society
+- The Decision System of the society [Societal Standard]

-- The material system of the society
+- The Material System of the society [Societal Standard]

-- The lifestyle system of the society
+- The Lifestyle System of the society [Societal Standard]

 Each of these standards consists of multiple articles.
 Each article is the deliverable of one or more project working groups.